rakhimov/scram/README.rst

 with assertions preserved
 and sanitizers enabled, for example, address sanitizer in GCC and Clang ``-fsanitize=address``.

 In order to speed up the fuzz testing,
 SCRAM may be built with optimizations but ``NDEBUG`` undefined.
+Additionally, multiple SCRAM instances can be run at once.

-An example command to run SCRAM 1000 times with auto-generated inputs and configurations:
+An example command to run SCRAM 1000 times with 4 parallel instances:

 .. code-block:: bash

-    fuzz_tester.py -n 1000
+    fuzz_tester.py -n 1000 -j 4

 The fuzz tester can be guided with options listed in its help prompt.
 Some options can be combined,